codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Git provider name**
 Required.

-GitLab as the name of the Git provider for the runtime and the account.
+GitLab Server as the name of the Git provider for the runtime and the account.

 * CLI wizard and Silent install: Add the `--provider` flag, and define `gitlab` as the value.